palanca1818/marc/Introduction.md

 __Limitations__

 - The icons will be single-color.
-There are some fancy (hacky) techniques for multi-color however, and modern trends and HIGs (human interface guidelines) suggest single colors anyway.
+There are some fancy (hacky) techniques for multi-color; however, modern trends and HIGs (human interface guidelines) suggest single colors anyway.

-Look at [nice demo](http://css-tricks.com/examples/IconFont/) what you can do with iconic fonts.
+Look at this [nice demo](http://css-tricks.com/examples/IconFont/) of what you can do with iconic fonts.

-## Why fontello is opensource and free
+## Why fontello is open source and free

 Fontello is a pet-project, sponsored by [RC Design](http://forum.rcdesign.ru/) & [Nodeca](http://nodeca.com/).
 We do it just because we love programming and doing something interesting.